the-teachingRSE-project/competencies/competencies.md

 competencies since there are a variety of ways that organisations can contribute to and support them.
 Some of them are brought to life in the example career path of the appendix, so the state presented corresponds to the level RSEs should have.
-We first summarise the meaning of each of the columns in the table:
+We first summarise the meaning of each of the columns in the tables:

 - **Competency:** The code assigned to the competency being considered, as defined in @sec:required-generic-skills.
 - **Individual developer (Locally-based):** A single person working on some